kdabir/stay-awake/README.md

 ### Disclaimer

 - Please make sure that usage of this program is in accordance with your organizations security policies.
-- While this app is not known to cause any damages, the authors of this program shall not be held responsible for any such incedent.
+- While this app is not known to cause any damages, the author(s) of this program shall not be responsible for any such incident.